-Editor’s note: Additional LCS-UPP procedures between the LMF and the UE, e.g. for LCS-UP connection management, is FFS
+Editor’s note: Additional LCS-UP procedures between the LMF and the UE, e.g. for LCS-UP connection management, is FFS

-The UE-initiated LCS-UPP procedures and the LMF-initiated LCS-UPP procedures can be performed on the user plane connection of a PDU session via 3GPP access in 5GS as specified in clause 6.3.
+The uplink LCS-UP transport procedures and the downlink LCS-UP transport procedures can be performed on the user plane connection of a PDU session via 3GPP access in 5GS as specified in clause 6.3.